strelec/hive-serde-schema-gen/README.md

 {"id":3, "name":"Simon", "num":0.12, "city":{"area":1234.5434}, "children":[{"name":"Simonca"},{"name":"Matic", "toy":"Ropotulica"}]}
 ```

-When we run the program, we get the following output.
+When we run `sbt "run example/users.json"`, we get the following output.
 The output can then be either copied or redirected to the output file file.

 ```sql
 ADD JAR hive-json-serde-0.2.jar;